Accessibility

 🇩🇪 Die Infos zu Barrierefreiheit gibt es auch auf Deutsch

-We wrote down the most important accessibility information in plain English, and also in plain German.
+Last year, we wrote down the most important accessibility information in plain English, and also in plain German.
+These info are still correct.
+But the phone number changed.

 Need acute help?
 Please visit help.ccc.de